Industrial maintenance: Towards an uberisation of the industry

 If technicians sure want their field to change and to modernize, it remains important to truly take into account all the difficulties that pave to way to technology.
 It is not an easy task to revolutionize such a huge sector and everything has to be done little by little.

 Today’s production plants face a lot of challenges.
-Some of them are equipped with very modern production lines while they still use bottleneck equipment that were manufactured in the 80’s, 70’s or even 60’s.
-We obviously can’t expect from a technician to have enough knowledge to know how to maintain all of these equipment as the functionalities vary drastically from one device to another.
+Some of them are equipped with very modern production lines while they still use bottleneck equipment that was manufactured in the 80’s, 70’s or even 60’s.
+We obviously can’t expect from a technician to have enough knowledge to know how to maintain all of this equipment as the functionalities vary drastically from one device to another.

 There also is a generation gap: technicians’ profiles can be very different.
 Some still work on paper while others are far more reactive and can easily learn how to master IoT (Internet of Things), industry 4.0’s technologies, augmented reality, etc. To conclude, there’s a strong pending need for consistency because the modern solutions technicians and managers could benefit from are just tools, their expertise and know-how will always be needed.